Studio Habits of the Mind

 of the Mind

-A course in place-based creativity, with Chelsea Wills
+A course in place-based creativity

 Over five sessions we build a practice — not a technique, a practice — for making art, writing, and ritual objects in relationship with a specific place.
 Your place.
 We move through four thresholds: Elements, Allies, Grounding, and Inhabitance, and close by carrying the work forward on your own.